September 29, 2014

 The remaining buoy tags per license per region must be onboard the designated vessel and available for inspection in Crab Management Areas 1, 2 East, and 2 West.

 Please see the enclosed map of region and catch area boundaries.
-Any in-season changes to regional pot limits and information about reopening regions for commercial crabbing will be announced on the commercial crab hotline (866) 880-5431 ext.
-6 and on the website at: http://wdfw.wa.gov/fishing/commercial/crab/pugetsound/.
+Any in-season changes to regional pot limits and information about reopening regions for commercial crabbing will be announced on the website at: http://wdfw.wa.gov/fishing/commercial/crab/pugetsound/.
 The phone hotline is being discontinued and will no longer be available.

 a) Name and license number of license owner.